 With the help of a generous grant from IASE, the Mwayi Trust Vocational Training Centre in Blantyre, Malawi is becoming a reality.
 The building now has brick walls and a blue tin roof.
 See the video (to the right).

 The people of Chileka give their sincere thanks to IASE as they understand the opportunities and impact this Centre will have for their youth.
 For more information and photos on this important Volunteer Service Project site, click here.
-Watch for new developments and the grand opening ceremony of the first Vocational Training Centre in Malawi, scheduled for July of 2017.
+Watch for new developments and the grand opening ceremony of the first Vocational Training College in Malawi, scheduled for July of 2016.

 Growing From the Ground Up

 IASE VSP volunteer Craig Goldsberry expressed his feelings: "My trip to Vietnam was wonderful.
 All travel worked out well.
 It was an extraordinary month in Vietnam with extraordinary people doing extraordinary things."
 The people were warm and welcoming.
 Xin chao, xin chao, xin chao very much!!!"
 While in Ho Chi Minh City he was able to visit the Santa Maria Clinic and HCMC University of Pedagogy, in Hoi An the Dien Ban Day Centre and also the OGCDC Projects of Dr. Nhan in Hue.

 Featured in this photos: VSP volunteer Craig Goldsberry with psychologists being trained by Dr. Giang

 The Office of Genetic Counselling and Disabled

 Children (OGCDC) under the roof of the Hue Medical College has been setting up